JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 ## Obtaining the Compiler

+Kotlin/Native compiler is available for macOS, Linux, and Windows.
+It support different targets including iOS (arm32, arm64, simulator x86_64), Windows (mingw32 and x86_64), Linux (x86_64, arm64, MIPS), macOS (x86_64), Raspberry PI, SMT32, WASM.
+For the full list of targets we may refer to the [Kotlin/Native overview](/docs/reference/native-overview.html).
-Kotlin/Native is available for macOS, Linux, and Windows.
-While cross-platform compilation is possible (i.e., using one platform to compile for another), in this first tutorial we are only compiling for the operating system we're running on.
+While cross-platform compilation is possible
+(i.e., using one platform to compile for another), in this first tutorial we are only compiling for the operating system we're running on.